oleksyii/Quotes-Blog/README.md

-# Hello, welcome to Web Homework 10
+# Hello, welcome to Quotes Blog!

 >**To run the scripts, please, use the docker compose.**